-Mrs. Steffen tasked her students with an assignment to make a video describing what they pandemic has meant to each of them.
+Mrs. Steffen tasked her students to create a video describing what the pandemic has meant to each of them.
 The catch?
-Students were to use 4 words to describe what this time in history meant for them.
-The four words could be combined to make a phrase or could be 4 separate words that described different dynamics.
+The assignment required students to use four words describing what this time in history meant for them.
+The four words could be combined to make a phrase or could be four separate words that described different dynamics.

-Some students, like Brynn P., Grade 10, demonstrated the importance that our decisions make on those around us
+Some students, like Sophomore, Brynn P., demonstrated the importance our decisions make on those around us.

-Some grieved for the experiences they collectively lost this school year
+Some students grieved for the experiences they collectively lost at the end of this school year.

-Raeganne N., Grade 10, used the opportunity to be a voice for the residents at the nursing home she works at.
+Raeganne N., Grade 10, used the assignment as an opportunity to be a voice for nursing home residents where she is employed.